Storm Debby shifts east, may miss U.S. Gulf oil patch

+Late Sunday, Weather Insight, a Thomson Reuters company, said Debby had only a 10 percent chance of striking Gulf production areas, down by 20 percent from earlier in the day.

+BSEE also said 313,775 barrels per day (bpd) in crude oil production had been shut in as of Sunday.
+Some 1.03 billion cubic feet per day in natural gas output had been shut energy companies evacuated offshore production platforms.

-BP Plc, the largest oil producer in the Gulf of Mexico, shut in all of its production.
+BP Plc, the largest oil producer in the Gulf of Mexico, had shut in all of its production by Sunday the company said.

 The Louisiana Offshore Oil Port, the only U.S. port that can receive the largest oil tank ships, stopped operating due to rough seas.

-ConocoPhillips and Royal Dutch Shell Plc had also shut some of their production as of Sunday as the first storm of the 2012 Atlantic hurricane season to threaten offshore production gained strength in the Gulf.
+Exxon Mobil Corp, ConocoPhillips, Royal Dutch Shell Plc had also shut some of their production as of Sunday.

 (Reporting by Erwin Seba; Editing by Maureen Bavdek, Marguerita Choy and Dale Hudson)